@Beta @GwtCompatible(emulated=true) public abstract class FluentFuture<V> extends AbstractFuture<V>

 different kind of exception, that exception itself.
 To avoid hiding bugs and other

-unrecoverable errors, callers should prefer more specific types, avoiding Throwable.class
+unrecoverable errors, callers should prefer more specific types, avoiding Throwable.class in particular.fallback - the Function to be called if the input fails with the expected

 exception type.
 The function's argument is the input's exception.
 "The input's exception"

-means the cause of the ExecutionException
+means the cause of the ExecutionException thrown by this.get() or, if

-if the input fails@Partially.GwtIncompatible(value="AVAILABLE but requires exceptionType to be Throwable.class") public final <X extends Throwable> FluentFuture<V> catchingAsync(Class<X> exceptionType, AsyncFunction<? super X,? extends V> fallback, Executor executor)
+get() throws a different kind of exception, that exception itself.executor - the executor that runs fallback if the input fails@Partially.GwtIncompatible(value="AVAILABLE but requires exceptionType to be Throwable.class") public final <X extends Throwable> FluentFuture<V> catchingAsync(Class<X> exceptionType, AsyncFunction<? super X,? extends V> fallback, Executor executor)

 the primary input succeeds, it is never invoked.
-If, during the invocation of fallback
+If, during the invocation of fallback,

-an exception is thrown, this exception is used as the result of the output Future
+an exception is thrown, this exception is used as the result of the output Future.

 Usage examples: